Node0/Fileaccess/README.md

 ```

 ### Appending to a File
-To append to a file, use the `with` statement and specify the file name and mode as the `Fileaccess` class parameters.
+To append to a file, use the `with` statement & specify the file name & mode as the `Fileaccess` class parameters.
 Here's an example:

 ```python
 with Fileaccess("filename.txt", "a") as file: